-The goal of this course is to give students a basic understanding of the causes, pathology and cures of human infectious diseases, by engaging in lectures and conducting experiments.
-Specific diseases such as influenza, SARS, AIDS, and cancer are used to to illustrate the mechanisms of human disease.
+The goal of this course is to give students a basic understanding of the causes, pathology, and cures of human infectious diseases by engaging in lectures and conducting experiments.
+Specific diseases such as influenza, SARS, AIDS, and cancer are used to illustrate the mechanisms of human disease.
 The laboratory component of this course functions as an introductory microbiology lab that allows students to study the morphological and physiological characteristics of microorganisms.

-This course analyzes several United States foreign policy case studies in-depth through structural, politico-bureaucratic, socio-economic, and individual causes.
-Students work in groups and participate in class debates to better understand the intricacies of decision making in resolving international conflict situations.
+This course analyzes several United States foreign policy case studies in-depth by considering structural, politico-bureaucratic, and socio-economic factors.
+Students work in groups and participate in class debates to better understand the intricacies of decision-making in resolving international conflict situations.

-This course examines various aspects of journalism, from print to newsreels, television, and the Internet.
+This course examines various aspects of journalism, from print and newsreels to television and the internet.
 Through lectures and practical exercises, students learn concepts such as objective versus subjective reporting, features, reviews, photojournalism, ethics, and commentary.
 Class time is spent learning the histories of print and electronic media, studying the differences between the two formats, and presenting students' work.

-Learn persuasive ways to express your thoughts.
-Write convincing essays with emphasis on research techniques, including the location, evaluation, and synthesis of secondary sources.
-Explore the special impact of evidence on persuasion as you develop core skills—analysis, argument, and source use—for academic writing.
+Learn persuasive methods for expressing your ideas.
+Write convincing essays with an emphasis on research techniques, including the location, evaluation, and synthesis of secondary sources.
+Explore the special impact of evidence on persuasion as you develop core skills—analysis, argumentation, and source use—for academic writing.